StanJohn04/Colorado_Real_Estate/README.md

 # Questions to be answered
   * How does healthcare affect home price
   * How does proximity to parks affect home price
-  * How does locale schools affect home price
+  * How do local schools affect home price
   * What other factors have a large impact